DVS-devtools/GamifiveSDK/readme.md

 To end a session, you have to:
 <ol>
 	<li>call <i>GamifiveSDK.endSession()</i> method.
-		You should call it with an object parameter including the following fields:
+		You should call it passing an object as parameter, containing:
 		 <ul>
-		  <li><b>score</b>: the score realized by the player during the game session</li>
+		  <li><b>score</b>: the score realized by the player during the game session.
+This value must be a number (not string).</li>
 		 </ul>
 	</li>
 	<li>remove your game over screen - you have to remove your game over screen because the SDK also displays a game over screen.
 If you don't remove your game over screen, there will be two duplicate screens